sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ### Pay

 Ask the pay in the interview.
 There is no reason not to.
-If they give you some '*competitive pay*' ask them in an email before you accept their offer. '*competitive pay*' can range from $25/hr - $45/hr with or without housing and plane tickets.
+If they give you some '*competitive pay*' ask them in an email before you accept their offer. '*competitive pay*' can range from $25/hr - $45/hr with or without housing, plane tickets, food, etc.

 <section id="Jobs-Relocation" />